ipfs/ipfs-docs/docs/how-to/create-simple-chat-app.md

 #### Setup

-Like the star nodes, it'll be important to host your own things as the ones in this post could go offline at any moment.
+Like the star nodes, it'll be important to host your own things as the ones in this how-to could go offline at any moment.

 For the purposes of this example, you'll need to do a few things on a server hosting your own [go-ipfs](https://github.com/ipfs/go-ipfs) node.
 You'll also need a working Nginx install setup, which will be used for SSL, which is a requirement for browsers.